 Finally, plan ahead.
 If you wait until demand for an item spikes, that same demand may disappear before a single overseas shipment can reach your warehouses.
 You have to use all your experience and know-how to predict demand and meet it in advance.
 This strategy is always a gamble.

 Our advice here is broad, and broad advice will only get you so far.
 Tactics that apply directly to your situation get the best results.
-Learn the detailed, powerful ecommerce strategies you need to survive the 2020 holidays and the world of 2021 by joining Re:vitalize.
+Learn the detailed, powerful ecommerce strategies you need to survive the world of 2021 by joining Re:vitalize.